 The country’s regulatory body also initiated some crypto-friendly efforts, like the publication of initial coin offering (ICO) guidelines in 2017.
 What makes Singapore even more attractive to crypto users and investors is that you can spend your BTC and other cryptocurrencies in various merchants in the country.
 Pretty interesting, right?

-Australia (Brisbane), the US (California), New Zealand, Liechtenstein and Estonia and Sweden are also among the most welcoming countries in terms of holding and using cryptocurrencies.
+These are also among the most welcoming countries in terms of holding and using cryptocurrencies.
 Like the countries we mentioned earlier, their treatment of digital assets varies depending on their financial regulations and procedures.

 That’s why it’s essential to do your research about your desired country’s take on Bitcoin and other cryptos before deciding to move there for good.
 Aside from the essential living arrangements, take a good look at a country’s legal position and regulation on crypto.
 This will help you know whether the jurisdiction you’re considering has a positive stance towards Bitcoin and cryptocurrencies, as well as on blockchain technology.